Amazon Marketplace

 FLOW is an Amazon vendor tool for demand forecasting and replenishment planning.
 It uses sales history and trends to predict future orders.
 FLOW helps vendors maintain optimized inventory levels.

-Open term pageFNSKU
+Open glossary pageFNSKU

 Fulfillment Network Stock Keeping Unit